magneticio/vamp.io/content/documentation/api/api-reference.md

 ## Events

-Read about [using events](documentation/using-vamp/events/).
+For specific usage examples, see [using events](documentation/using-vamp/events/).
 Details on pagination, JSON and YAML content types and effective use of the API can be found in [using the Vamp API](/documentation/api/using-the-api).

 ### List events